SimonHarte/SpartanGrid/README.md

 Unfortunately all Safari browsers up to the latest version have a bad subpixel rendering for widths and always round values down to the next integer when calculating rendered pixels.
 So a width declaration of for example `88.333px` or even `88.666px` will always be rendered as `88px`.
-This of course presents an issue when your grid configuration leads to such values or when you use a fluid grid, because we get a small displacement of columns.
+This of course presents an issue when your grid configuration leads to such values or in general when you use a fluid grid, because we get a small displacement of columns.

 There's an [article from John Resig](http://ejohn.org/blog/sub-pixel-problems-in-css/) about this subject.

-Note that all grid systems suffer from this issue and merely provide workarounds.
-Spartan does not try to do that but instead there is an alternate grid style pattern with [Spartan 2](https://github.com/SimonHarte/Spartan2) which uses the same techniques as Profound to position each grid column independently with margins because they are not affected by this subpixel rendering issue.
-This pattern has its own advantages and caveats and is not as convenient as the original Spartan grid but can be used when layouting specifically for devices which use Safari (such as iPhone and iPad).
+Note that all grid systems suffer from this issue and merely provide workarounds in some cases.
+Spartan does not try to do that
+~~but instead there is an alternate grid style pattern with [Spartan 2](https://github.com/SimonHarte/Spartan2) which uses the same techniques as Profound to position each grid column independently with margins because they are not affected by this subpixel rendering issue.~~ (not maintained since v3.0.0)

 ## Contributors